 In the news this week, historian William H. Goetzmann has passed away, the AHA has joined with a number of individuals and organizations to unseal Nixon Testimony, and the National Book Festival has released its schedule.
 We also link to three videos this week, featuring James McPherson, the Library of Congress's collections, and "citizen archivists" at National Archives.
-Then, read about journalism and history, analog tools, the bygone tradition of pocket notebooks, theflow of the Mississippi River.
+Then, read about journalism and history, analog tools, the bygone tradition of pocket notebooks, and the flow of the Mississippi River.
 Finally, just for fun, hear alternatives to the RateMyProfessor.com site's "red-hot chili peppers," and check out a new game at EDSITEment.